LyaminVS/HorizontalPong/README.md

 $$\phi(s) \to \text{Critic head: Linear}(3) \to Q(s, \cdot) \in \mathbb{R}^{|\mathcal{A}|}$$

-The shared backbone forces the actor and critic to develop a common state representation, which improves gradient flow and makes learning more stable.
-Orthogonal initialization is applied: the backbone uses gain $\sqrt{2}$, the actor head uses gain $0.01$ (near-uniform initial policy), and the critic head uses gain $1.0$.
+The shared backbone forces the actor and critic to develop a common state representation, which improves gradient flow and stabilizes optimization.

 #### Off-Policy Learning Pipeline